 Smart font technology is needed in order to display and print decomposed characters properly.
-At the time of writing, this technology is not yet fully mature, and there are also several competing technologies, such as OpenType (Microsoft), Apple Advanced Typography (Apple) and Graphite (Summer Institute of Linguistics).
-For this reason, we believe that precomposed characters will be needed for some time.
+At the time of writing, this technology is not yet fully mature, so we believe that precomposed characters will be needed for some time, and in any case for backwards compatibility.